jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

-It specifies that we are targetting to have 8 scheduled jobs per pod.
+It specifies that we are targeting having 8 scheduled jobs per pod.
 We are interested in jobs that will run in the next 2 minutes.
-Here we use `metricType: AverageValue` to specify that the `targetVaue` is per pod (e.g. having 2 pods and 10 scheduled jobs we get value 5 per pod so we are below the targetValue of 8).
+Here we use `metricType: AverageValue` to specify that the `targetVaue` is per pod (e.g., having 2 pods and 10 scheduled jobs, we get value 5 per pod, so we are below the targetValue of 8).

-> Using the scheduled jobs metrics can be useful in the situation if we want to quickly process a big batch of jobs that are scheduled in some time in the future.
-We look 2 minutes ahead and already start creating pods to be ready when those jobs execute.
-Afterwards we scale down to save resources.
+> Using the scheduled jobs metrics can be useful in a situation where we want to quickly process a large batch of jobs that are scheduled for some time in the future.
+We look 2 minutes ahead, and we already start creating pods to be ready when those jobs execute.
+Afterward, we scale down to save resources.

+### Enqueued jobs metrics
+Consider a financial services platform that processes real-time transactions and updates user accounts.
+Ensuring quick task completion is critical for accurate balances and timely confirmations.
+By configuring an autoscaling trigger based on enqueued jobs latency, you can dynamically scale your Kubernetes cluster to reduce processing delays.
+If job latency exceeds a threshold (e.g., 5 minutes), the system scales up to handle the backlog efficiently.

+Conversely, when job latency is low, the system scales down to conserve resources and cut costs.
+This dynamic scaling ensures your platform remains responsive and efficient, even during peak periods, preventing bottlenecks and optimizing resource use for critical financial operations.

-The last trigger we add to `triggers` section is based on latency of the enqueued jobs:
+The last trigger we add to the `triggers` section is based on the latency of the enqueued jobs:
 <figure style="width: 100%; max-width: 100%; margin: 0">

 ```yaml